-- In considering the Principal Adverse Impact 4 on exposure to companies active in the fossil fuel sector, Principal Adverse 10 on United Nations Global Compact violators and Principal Adverse Impact 14 on controversial weapons, the Investment Adviser evaluates and applies ESG and norms-based screening to implement exclusions on corporate and sovereign issuers.
+PAI 4 on exposure to companies active in the fossil fuel sector, PAI 10 on UNGC violators and PAI 14 on controversial weapons are considered when the Investment Adviser evaluates and applies ESG and normsbased screening to implement exclusions on corporate issuers.
 To support this screening, it relies on third party provider(s) who identify an issuer's participation in or the revenue which they derive from activities that are inconsistent with the ESG and norms-based screens.
-The principal adverse impacts will not apply to sovereign issuers.